 Why do we store family keepsakes and heirlooms in boxes, tucked away into attics and basements?
-That was my “aha” moment after I found my son’s childhood cowboy boots at the bottom of a storage tub.
-Why were they packed away?
-Why not enjoy these keepsakes now?
+That was my question and “aha” moment after I found my son’s childhood cowboy boots at the bottom of a storage tub.

 How to Decorate with Family Keepsakes

 And, with that realization, I sorted through a few favorites and worked them into the decor.
 And you know what happened?
 I smile every single time I pass these family keepsakes and works of art.

 My son’s cowboy boots are a favorite of mine.
 Now they have a new job title: bookends.
 I used them as bookends in the basement shelves where the boys and their friends tend to chill.